Students

 Linthicum, MD 21090

-Phone: 1-866-RING AUA (1-866-746-4282), ext.
+P: 1-866-RING AUA (1-866-746-4282), ext.
 3913

-Fax: 410-689-3939
+F: 410-689-3939

-E-mail: resmatch@auanet.org
+E: resmatch@auanet.org

-First- and second-year medical students considering urology as a specialty should identify members of the urology faculties at their medical schools who are willing to review their curriculum vitas and offer specific advice regarding enhancing their applications.
 Generally, if the student's schedule allows, participation in a research project will improve the chances of matching with a program high on her list.
 The more in-depth the research, the more the application is enhanced.
 Research does not necessarily have to be in the field of urology to boost one's application.
 If the student is unsure of having adequate time to complete a project, however, she should not obligate herself.
 Failing to follow through on the research commitment will reflect more poorly on the applicant than the lack of any research experience.

-Classroom performance is important, as many top programs use class rank or other honors as criteria for an invitation for an interview.
 Similarly, a student's performance on Parts 1 and 2 of the National Board of Medical Examiners licensing examination is also considered during the review of applications by urology residency programs.

 Medical students interested in urology should participate in a urology rotation at their home institutions late in their junior year or early in their senior year.
 Students should strive to perform their best during this rotation.
 Once becoming familiar with the faculty, prospective urology residents should solicit letters of recommendation from the urology leaderships at their medical schools.
 Participating in a urology rotation at an institution other than the student's home institution may be beneficial if it is a program at which the student is particularly interested in completing residency training.
 A visiting student rotation can also give students the chance to impress the urology faculties at other institutions if their clinical skills outweigh their academic records or who attend medical schools of lesser reputation.